PieterTack/XProc/README.md

     using concentration values from the provided cnc files.
 The default is None, performing no absorption correction. snake : Boolean, optional
     If the scan was performed following a snake-like pattern, set to True to allow for appropriate image reconstruction.
-The default is False. div_by_rhot : float or None, optional
-    If keyword div_by_rhot is not None, the calculated aerial concentration is divided by a user-supplied div_by_rhot [g/cm²] value.
-The default is None. mask : String, list of strings, 2D binary integer array or None, optional A data mask can be provided.
+The default is False. mask : String, list of strings, 2D binary integer array or None, optional A data mask can be provided.
 This can either be a reference to a kmeans cluster ID supplied as a string or list of strings, e.g. 'kmeans/CLR2' or ['CLR2','CLR4'], or a string data path within the H5 file containing a 2D array of size equal to the H5 file image size, where 0 values represent pixels to omit from the quantification and 1 values are pixels to be included.
 Alternatively, a 2D array can be directly supplied as argument.
+The default is None. density : float or None, optional
+    If keyword density and thickness are not None, the calculated areal concentration is divided by a density [g/cm³]*thickness [cm] value.
+The default is None. thickness : float or None, optional
+    If keyword density and thickness are not None, the calculated areal concentration is divided by a density [g/cm³]*thickness [cm] value.
 The default is None.
+composition: string or None, optional
+    File directory path to the CNC file containing the (approximate) material composition information.
+    If composition is not None, and density and thickness are set, the CNC file is used to calculate the escape depth from this material for each element to quantify.
+    The lower value between escape depth (99% absorption) and user-supplied thickness is used for further processing.
+Note that for all linetypes, the alfa line is used
+    (i.e. if it is a K-line, Ka fluorescence energy will be considered).

 Yields
 ------